Credit Cards

 You can find out in under 2 minutes:

 1. Check your statement for a recent international transaction.
-You should see something like:
+You should see something that includes the transaction rate applied (here: @3.71571):

 [(transaction rate – market rate) / market rate] × 100